HASwitchPlate/openHASP-demo/README.md

 Restart the plate and the demo page should load automatically to your device.

-More information can be found on the [wiki](https://haswitchplate.github.io/openHASP-docs/#example-1/) of openHASP.
+More information can be found on the [openHASP documentation](https://haswitchplate.github.io/openHASP-docs/#example-1/).